What does “Triple Green Jade Farm” mean?

 The inner spirals depict an inward journey for deeper knowledge and reach for understanding.

 That is what Triple Green Jade Farm hopes to ascribe to.

 We are a farm continuously evolving and our journey is for a deeper understanding of what we can facilitate with flora, fauna and soil and how to do it in a more synergistic way.

-So from innocuous contemplations about a dish of broccoli, snow peas and tofu, this comes to have a deeper value and meaning as the name and mission of our farm.
+So from innocuous contemplation about a dish of bok choy, broccoli, snow peas and tofu, this comes to have a deeper value and meaning as the name and mission of our farm.